Omar-Saad-ELGharbawy/Power-Quality-Analysis/README.md

 │  └─ Convolution
 README.md
 ```
+## GPU
+there are two main parts of the GPU code that run some tasks on the GPU.
+So this repo contains two parts
+- GPU_Info:- print the platforms and devices available and works with OpenCL.
+- Convolution:- run convolution code on CPU and on GPU and log the time of both methods and check about the results.
 ## GUI
 The GUI is written in C# WPF and it is divided into 2 main parts :